hashicorp/terraform-provider-azurerm/website/docs/r/function_app_slot.html.markdown

 * `active_directory` - (Optional) An `active_directory` block as defined below.

-* `additional_login_params` - (Optional) Login parameters to send to the OpenID Connect authorization endpoint when a user logs in.
+* `additional_login_params` - (Optional) login parameters to send to the OpenID Connect authorization endpoint when a user logs in.
 Each parameter must be in the form "key=value".

 * `allowed_external_redirect_urls` - (Optional) External URLs that can be redirected to as part of logging in or logging out of the app.